SESARLab/mfh-dl-performace-testing/thesis.md

 - Tag sensors, that register string-based values.
 This type of measurement is stored in the `double_value` column, while the measurement time is stored in the `measure_timestamp` column.

-Each *sensor* provides measurements for a given *location*, or rather cultivation.

-To randomly generate data for `dl_measurements`, I needed to mock this relation between a sensor type and its measurement and guarantee these logical constraints:
+To randomly generate data for `dl_measurements`, the relation between a sensor type and its measurement should guarantee these logical constraints:

 - `double_value` is only populated for float-based measurements while `str_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`